premchander-revature/interviewquestions/.NET FULL STACK/C#Collections.md

 - Concurrent adding and taking of items from multiple threads.
 - Optional maximum capacity.
 - Insertion and removal operations block when the collection is empty or full.
-- Insertion and removal “try” operations that do not block or that block up to a specified period of time.
+- Insertion and removal “try” operations that do not block or that block up to a specified period.
 - Encapsulates any collection type that implements `IProducerConsumerCollection<T>`

 </blockquote>